timthepost/runa/README.md

 - Specifically written for local LLMs to have an eidetic memory of every interaction they've had with their user + linked feedback from it that can be used to re-train or re-orient context.
-- Is also a very capable document store, with planned addition of:
+- Can also be used as the base for a very capable document store.
 - 100% local, 100% encrypted, as easy to snapshot and rotate as Tieto.
 - Available under dual license on request.
 - Will be ready as soon as Tieto's cluster indexing is done (Late 2025).